Dissolutio/portfolio-site/src/posts/2021/bgio_march_projects_report.md

 1. Join Match: a text input to enter a matchID
 2. Create Match: a range input for number of players

 Both of them also have a text input for your name.
-That's an important point about order of operations with then bgio setup: The client must supply a name when joining a match.
+That's an important point about order of operations with the bgio /joinMatch API endpoint: The client must supply a name when joining a match.

 </section>